rizkidewanto/mnist/README.md

 # Simple MNIST Classification
 The outcome of the project is able to classify images of numbers into category
+# Tool
+- Keras
+- Matplotlib
+- Numpy